Environmental Water And Management

-The GVIA is concerned that environmental outcomes will continue to be undermined if complementary non-flow measures are not included in water managment approaches.
-We also advocate broader natural resource managment improvements within our river basins.
-In response, w e established our #ColdFish campaign to build awareness around the issue of cold water pollution.
+The GVIA is concerned that environmental outcomes will continue to be undermined if complementary non-flow measures are not included in water management approaches.
+We also advocate broader natural resource management improvements within our river basins.
+In response, we established our #ColdFish campaign to build awareness around the issue of cold water pollution.
 The campaign aims to highlight the need to recognise and address the issue of cold water pollution so that real environmental benefits can be achieved in our valley, and others.

 Our submissions on issues relating to the management and use of environmental water can be accessed here.